 Health Systems by D. Junell Scheeres

-Industrial Engineer’s monthly column about health systems (November 2012)
+Industrial Engineer's monthly column about applying industrial engineering in health services (September 2010)

 D. Junell Scheeres is president of LS2 Performance Solutions LLC and is a lean Six Sigma master black belt with more than 25 years of industrial engineering experience improving healthcare in the military, public and private sectors.
 She is a Diplomate and previous board member of IIE’s Society for Health Systems.
 Reach her at firstname.lastname@example.org.